“Cause if you like it, then you shoulda put a ring on it.”—Beyoncé, world-renowned DIY plumber

-When you look at a toilet, it may seem like a straightforward, ordinary house fixture.
-However, in reality, toilets are complex systems made up of various components.
-As a DIYer, a time may come when you have to dismantle your toilet, at which point you’ll discover all of the different parts.
-Of these components, one of the most crucial is the wax ring, which we’ll discuss in this article today.
+As a DIYer, you may one day need to dismantle your toilet, at which point you’ll discover all of the different parts.
+One of the most crucial parts is the wax ring, which we’ll discuss in this article today.

-What exactly is a toilet wax ring?
-Where is it located, and what purpose does it serve?
-What happens when it doesn’t work as it should?
-We’ll address all of these questions about the wax ring in this article, so keep reading to learn more!
+What is a toilet wax ring?
+Where is the wax ring?
+What does a toilet wax ring do?
+And what happens when that ring doesn’t work as it should?
+We’ll address all of these questions in this article, so keep reading to learn more.

-To start, wax rings are basically a ring of molded wax set on a short plastic pipe.
-The main function of the wax ring is to create a water-tight seal between the bottom of the toilet and the drainpipe.
-When installing a toilet, a wax ring is mounted on top of the toilet flange before placing the toilet on top of the flange, to seal both together.
+A wax ring is, not surprisingly, a ring of molded wax, set on a short plastic pipe.
+The main purpose of the wax ring is to create a watertight seal between the bottom of the toilet and the drainpipe.
+In other words, the wax ring is a type of gasket, much like the washer in a sink faucet.

-In addition to the wax ring, toilet bolts are used on each side of the toilet to fasten the toilet firmly on the floor.
-These bolts also squeeze the toilet hard against the wax ring, creating a water-tight seal that prevents any leaking or issues from the point where the toilet connects to the drain.
+In addition to the wax ring, toilet bolts are used on each side of the toilet to fasten the toilet firmly to the floor.
+These bolts squeeze the toilet hard against the wax ring to further prevent any leakage from the point where the toilet connects to the drain.

 Damage to the Wax Ring

-Even though most toilet wax rings are made to last for a long time (just like wedding rings—how’s that for a comparison?), there’s always a chance of unexpected damage or other issues.
-In particular, both a loose toilet and a low flange can lead to wax ring issues over time:
+Even though toilet wax rings are made to last for a long time (just like wedding rings—how’s that for a comparison?), there’s always a chance of unexpected damage or other problems.
+In particular, both a loose toilet and a low flange can lead to wax ring malfunctions over time.

 Low Closet Flange

 As stated, the wax ring should serve you for many years.
-However, especially if you’re facing one of the issues above or your wax range is getting older, keep an eye out for these below signs to identify if your wax ring is starting to wear down.
-These are the top 4 signs that your wax range may need replacement:
+However, if you’re facing one of the problems described above or your wax ring is older, you’ll want to keep an eye out for certain signs that a wax ring is starting to wear out.

 1. Pooling of Water Around the Toilet Base

-If you do notice leaking from your toilet, you should also check other parts to confirm where the issue lies.
-Make sure the water is leaking from the base and not the toilet tank, or the tank could be the issue.
-Check the shut-off valve as well to confirm the water isn’t leaking from the valve instead of through an issue with the wax ring.
+If you do notice leaking from your toilet, you should check a few parts to confirm where the problem lies.
+First, see if the water is leaking from the base or the toilet tank.
+Then, check the shut-off valve to confirm the water isn’t leaking from that point.
+If all else looks good, you probably have a wax ring problem.

 2. Foul Odor in the Bathroom

 You’ll want to replace the wax ring quickly in this situation because sewer gases are not only unpleasant but also hazardous to your health.
 Once you replace the wax ring, the gases shouldn’t leak out, and you won’t have to give up Mexican food.

-Sometimes when the wax ring leaks, the water seeps directly through the floor.
-Especially if you’ve caulked around your toilet (um, don’t say that out loud if you’re at work), you won’t see any leakage there.
-Instead, you may notice water damage in the ceiling for the room directly below the bathroom.
+When the wax ring leaks, the water sometimes seeps directly through the floor.
+If you’ve caulked around your toilet (um, don’t say that out loud if you’re at work), you won’t see any leakage there.
+Instead, you may notice water damage in the ceiling of the room directly below the bathroom.

-Whenever you spot water leaking through your ceiling, you should replace the wax ring as soon as possible.
+Whenever you spot water leaking through your ceiling below the toilet, you should replace the wax ring as soon as possible.
 Otherwise, you may have to replace the whole ceiling or deal with even larger, more expensive repairs.
-If the leak grows for too long, it can even be dangerous, softening the ceiling to the point where the toilet may end up falling through the floor.
-Ultimately, the expense for an emergency plumbing repair is well worth avoiding the extreme damage a leak in the ceiling can cause if left alone for too long.

 4. A Wobbling Toilet